 Multiple signals and sequential signal lists in the same Signals Descriptor shall be played simultaneously.

+7.1.11.9 Directionality of Signals

 Signals have directionality, which is identified by the direction parameter in the base syntax or by package defined direction parameters.
 The direction parameter can be used to indicate the direction that the tone is to be sent.
 External indicates that the tone is sent from the MG to an external point.
 Internal indicates that the tone is played into the Context to the other terminations.
 Bothway indicates both internal and external behaviour.

 Signals are defined as proceeding from the termination towards the exterior of the context unless otherwise specified.
 If the signal direction is specified in a Signals Descriptor, it overrides the default signal direction.
 For those signals which have a direction parameter, the base protocol direction parameter takes precedence over any package-defined direction parameter when both are specified.
 If the MGC specifies a direction for a signal with which the MG cannot comply, the MG shall return Error Code 501 ("Not implemented").
 When the same signal is applied to multiple terminations within one transaction, the MG should consider using the same resource to generate these signals.

+7.1.11.10 Stop of Signal Generation

 Production of a signal on a termination is stopped by application of a new Signals Descriptor, or detection of an event on the termination (see 7.1.9).

+7.1.11.11 Consecutive Signals Descriptor

 A new Signals Descriptor replaces any existing Signals Descriptor.
-Any signals applied to the termination not in the replacement descriptor shall be stopped, and new signals are applied, except as follows.
+Any already started and not yet stopped signals applied to the termination not in the replacement descriptor (which may be empty) shall be stopped irrespective of the signal type, and new signals are applied, except as follows.
 Signals present in the replacement descriptor and containing the KeepActive flag shall be continued if they are currently playing and have not already completed.
 If a replacement Signals Descriptor contains a signal that is not currently playing and contains the KeepActive flag, that signal shall be ignored.
 If the replacement descriptor contains a sequential signal list with the same identifier as the existing descriptor, then:

 • the signal type and sequence of signals in the sequential signal list in the replacement descriptor shall be ignored; and